International 214 Licenses

 How Long Does It Take?
 Usually 20 days or less, unless there is foreign ownership of the applicant or foreign affiliations.

-How Much Does it Cost? $1,195 FCC filing fee, plus $550 in legal fees if there is less than 10% foreign ownership.
+How Much Does it Cost?
+Currently, the fees are $1,195 FCC filing fee, plus $550 in legal fees if there is less than 10% foreign ownership.
 For more than 10% foreign ownership, the legal fees are $950.
-We accept payment by credit card using PayPal.
 Please note this fee includes the table of regulatory requirements applicable to holders of an International 214 license — a proprietary table developed by our firm and not available from others.
 This table is available individually for $550, but we provide it free for our 214 license clients.